A home for military families

 Boarding allows a sense of place...

-For boys whose families move frequently, continuity in education is vital.
+For girls whose families move frequently, continuity in education is vital.

 Supporting girls to flourish